PeterZhouSZ/Deep-Learning-for-MRI/README.md

 #### Modification
 Another modification (or Updates) that can usually happen is:
-- move publications from a section from another
+- move publications from a section to another
 - correction of typo, grammatical error, etc.